Shed Roof Replacement Costs

 As with replacing a shed roof, the steps required to repair a shed roof will depend on the exact nature of the work.

 Repairing a roof tile would really mean replacing it, so this would be somewhat similar (even if on a smaller scale) to a shed roof replacement.
 The nature of flashing and felt repair would depend on the extent of the repair(s) needed.
-If in any doubt, again, you should hire a contractor.
+If you have any doubts, you should hire a contractor.

 Can I Repair or Replace a Shed Roof Myself?

-Looking a bit more at repairing or replacing a shed roof DIY, as you’ve seen, it is okay to undertake this work by yourself if you have the right skills and knowledge and understand the safety steps involved.
-Again, if you’ve any doubts, hire a professional roofer.
+Looking a bit more at repairing or replacing a shed roof DIY, as you’ve seen, it is fine to undertake this work by yourself if you have the right skills and knowledge and understand the safety steps involved.

 The hazards/dangers of repairing or replacing a shed roof DIY include:

-- Injury caused by incorrectly carrying a heavy load or carrying too great of a load.
+- Injury caused by incorrectly carrying a heavy load or carrying too great a load

 What is the best metal material for a metal shed?